 Start by shutting down your computer.
-If you have one at your disposal, clean keyboard with compressed air can.
+If you have one at your disposal, clean the keyboard with a compressed air can.
 Using this simple method you can blow much of the dust and debris out without much effort and in a short time.

 Just insert the straw-like plastic hose that most air cans feature under the keycaps and start blasting.
-This is a great method to clean laptop keyboard without removing keys.
+This is a great method to clean a laptop keyboard without removing keys.

 The mentioned method will blow most of the dirt under the keys but won’t eliminate all of it.
 Also, bear in mind it’s best to do it outdoors or on a balcony, as the debris will be blown out of the keyboard in a cloud of dust.
 You may also wear a protective mask while doing the process.